6 November 2019 by David Warne

 Indeed, some will argue that it is better not to create the problem than to attempt to mitigate the damage elsewhere but the fact remains that if you do choose to fly - or take a cruise or drive - it is far better to choose to offset than not to.

 Fortunately, there are now globally recognised certification standards that enable us to make an informed choice about which providers we use and which projects we can support.
-Perhaps the most widely recognised of these is the Gold Standard, which provides an internationally recognised rating scheme for projects.
+Perhaps the two most widely recognised are the Gold Standard, developed in conjunction with the World Wide Fund for Nature (WWF) and Verra, which initiated the Verified Carbon Standard (VCS) programme.
+Both of these provide an internationally recognised rating scheme for projects that can be trusted.

-We have chosen to focus on three providers, each of which offers the chance to support projects approved by the Gold Standard.
-Each provider also offers an easy-to-use online emissions calculator.
+We have chosen to focus on three providers, each of which offers an easy-to-use online emissions calculator and the opportunity to support projects approved by the either Gold Standard or Verra.

-UK-based Climatecare offers offset calculators for flights and car journeys, as well as for personal energy use at home.
+UK-based Climate Impact Partners offers offset calculators for flights and car journeys, as well as for personal energy use at home.
 It supports projects that protect rainforests in Sierra Leone, provide efficient cooking stoves in Kenya and develop renewable energy sources in China.

 Another UK-based organisation, Carbon Footprint Ltd offers calculators for travel by air, car, motorbike, bus and rail.
 Projects that you can choose to contribute towards include planting trees in the UK, reforestation in Kenya and the Americas and community-based projects that provide clean drinking water and efficient cooking stoves around the world.